Today's Articles

 *On this date in 1939, the "Harlem Rens" became the first all-Black pro basketball team to win a World Championship.

 The team gained its name from its playing location, the Renaissance Casino Ballroom in Harlem, New York, where they dazzled fans with their innovative style of play.
-The Rens were among the few all-Black, traveling professional basketball teams of that era.
-Formed five years before the Harlem Globetrotters, the Rens provided Black men with the opportunity to compete against white athletes on an equal footing.
-They toured the country competing against Black and white teams and in the process, compiled one of the most impressive winning streaks in history.
+The Rens were among that era's few all-Black, traveling professional basketball teams.
+Formed five years before the Harlem Globetrotters, the Rens allowed Black men to compete against white athletes on an equal footing.
+They toured the country competing against Black and white teams and, in the process, compiled one of the most impressive winning streaks in history.

 In 1934, the Rens won 88 consecutive games, and between 1932 and 1936, they won 473 games and lost only 49.
-Three years later, they won the first World Basketball Tournament in Chicago, Illinois.
+They won the first World Basketball Tournament in Chicago, Illinois, three years later.
 In 1963, the entire team was inducted into the Professional Basketball Hall of Fame, including Charles T. "Tarzan" Cooper, John "Casey" Holt, Clarence "Fats" Jenkins, James "Pappy" Ricks, Eyre "Bruiser" Satch, William "Wee Willie" Smith, and William J. "Bill" Yancey.

 To become a Professional Athlete